BBryanJ/library-management/README.md

 ## Getting Started

+Run `npm install` to install the dependencies for the project.

 ### 1. Setting up the database

 This app uses PostgreSQL as the database.
 To set up the database, follow these steps: